 It is reasonable to check some basic facts prior to alerting other professionals.
-The Alerting Manager (Safeguarding adults lead) will always lead on initial fact finding.
+The Designated Adult Safeguarding Lead will always lead on initial fact finding.
 They may delegate specific tasks of the initial fact finding to staff unrelated to the concerns.
 Initial fact finding should involve checking files and recent records and clarifying basic facts with key staff including the alerter, as well as discretely asking other staff who have had recent contact with the adult to ascertain if they have any issues or concerns.